RetroAbstract/rssguard/resources/docs/Documentation.md

 <img alt="alt-img" src="images/adblock.png" width="350px">

-The way ad-blocking internally works is that RSS Guard starts local HTTP browser which provides ad-blocking API, which is subsequently called by RSS Guard.
+The way ad-blocking internally works is that RSS Guard starts a local HTTP browser which provides an ad-blocking API, which is subsequently called by RSS Guard.
 There is some caching done in between, which speeds up some ad-blocking decisions.

 ## Minor Features <a id="mife"></a>

-### Files Downloader <a id="downl"></a>
+### File Downloader <a id="downl"></a>
-RSS Guard offers simple embedded file downloader.
+RSS Guard offers a simple embedded file downloader.

 <img alt="alt-img" src="images/downloader-window.png" width="600px">